smichael14/MSDS-696-Regis-University/README.md

 This is powerful for several reasons:
      1. Forecasting individual projects
      2. Forecasting groups of products (top 10 or categorical)
-     3. Statistic and Coefficients are available for each model for analysis Since the dataset was used as a competition in the past, I wanted to see if I could improve on the results I was seeing from other competitors.
+     3. Statistic and Coefficients are available for each model for analysis.
+Since the dataset was used as a competition in the past, I wanted to see if I could improve on the results I was seeing from other competitors.
 Based on the results that were still available, my model output values are among the top finishers.